kjamartens/kjamartens.github.io/_pages/about.md

 <p align= "justify">
 I am Koen J.A.
 Martens, a postdoc in the lab of Ulrike Endesfelder.
 I am excited to study biophysical processes in living cells with advanced single-molecule localization microscopy.
 I focus specifcally on dynamical protein interaction quantification in individual cells on the nanometer spatial scale and millisecond temporal scale.
 To this end, I have experience in computational quantitative single-molecule microscopy, microscope hardware development, and prokaryotic genomic manipulation.

-Currently, I am at Carnegie Mellon University, Physics department, in Pittsburgh, USA, and from sept 1st 2021, I will be positioned at Bonn University, Institute for Microbiology and Biotechnology in Bonn, Germany.
+I am positioned at Bonn University, Institute for Microbiology and Biotechnology in Bonn, Germany.
 <br>